A landing theorem for entire functions with bounded post-singular sets: Hyperbolic expansion and fundamental tails

-The concepts that follow depend a priori on the choice of fundamental domains, i.e.\ on the choice of the initial configuration consisting of $D$ and $\delta$.
-However, it turns out that this choice is not essential. {(Compare Observation~\ref{obs:dreadlocksindependence}.)}
+Recall that \emph{fundamental domains} are the connected components of the preimage of $\WW = \C\setminus (\overline{D}\cup \delta)$ under $f$.
+All concepts that follow depend a priori on this choice of fundamental domains, i.e.\ on the choice of the initial configuration consisting of $D$ and $\delta$.
+However, it turns out that this choice is not essential. {(Compare Observation~\ref{obs:filamentsindependence}.)}

-Recall that the postsingular set $\P(f)$ is contained in $D$, and the image of any fundamental domain is contained in $\C\setminus \ov{D}$.
-Hence, for any fundamental domain $F$, its closure $\overline{F}$ does not intersect the postsingular set.
-It follows that any connected component $\tail$ of $f^{-(n-1)}(F)$, for any $n\geq 1$, is a Jordan domain on the Riemann sphere, whose boundary contains $\infty$, and whose closure is mapped homeomorphically onto $\ov{F}$ by $f^{n-1}$.
-Moreover, $f^k(z)\to\infty$ as $z\to\infty$ in $\tail$, for all $k\leq n$. \begin{defn}[Fundamental tails] Let $n\geq 1$.
+The postsingular set $\P(f)$ is contained in $D$, and the image of any fundamental domain is contained in $\C\setminus \ov{D}$.
+Hence the closure of a fundamental domain does not intersect the postsingular set.
+It follows that for any fundamental domain $F$, any $n\geq 0$, and any connected component $\tail$ of $f^{-n}(F)$, $\tail$ is a Jordan domain on the Riemann sphere whose boundary contains $\infty$ and whose closure is mapped homeomorphically onto $\ov{F}$ by $f^{n}$.
+Moreover, $f^k(z)\to\infty$ as $z\to\infty$ in $\tail$, for all $k\geq n+1$.

+\begin{defn}[Fundamental tails] Let $n\geq 1$.
 A connected component $\tail$ of $f^{-n}(\WW)$ is called a \emph{fundamental tail of level $n$}.
 In particular, the fundamental tails of level $1$ are precisely the fundamental domains of $f$. \end{defn}

 \begin{prop}[Facts about fundamental tails] Fundamental tails of the same level are disjoint.
 Moreover, for every $N$ and any compact set $K$, there are at most finitely many fundamental tails of level at most $N$ that meet $K$.